All my stories lately seem to begin as prompts chosen by my face-to-face creative writing group. The prompt this time was ‘self delusion’.

 We talk about the film usually.
 I’ll ask her if she’s seen it herself and if it’s any good.
 But then the shyness cuts in again and she’ll just say something like: ‘If you want to know about it you can go to our website, or the Internet Movie Database.’
 She says that kind of thing because it’s her way of avoiding anything too personal.
 She’s not comfortable if the talk gets even a little bit personal.

 And of course that’s exactly the way I used to be.
 Worse in fact.
 There was a whole year, when I was eleven, just after I moved up to Secondary School, when I wouldn’t talk to anybody.
 No kidding, literally, I wouldn’t say a word from the moment I left home to go to school until the moment I arrived back in the afternoon.
 That’s how shy I was.

-You see I was clever, I passed the Eleven Plus but none of the boys I knew in our street did, none of the kids in my class, so I was suddenly in a strange school where I didn’t know anybody and there was a lot of bullying at that school.
-Anything a boy said was likely to be taken the wrong way and used as an excuse to beat him up on the way home.
+You see my folks had big hopes for me, and when I finished Primary they sent me to a fee-paying Secondary School about an hour’s bus ride away.
+None of the other kids in my class went there, so I was suddenly in a strange school where I didn’t know anybody, and there was a lot of bullying at that school.
+Anything a boy said was likely to be taken the wrong way and used as an excuse to give him a hiding in the yard or in the changing rooms.
 But if you said nothing people didn’t really notice you and you could sort of melt into the background.
 I was good at melting into the background.
 It became part of my personality.